marinednadude/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md

 This primer set targets vertebrates organisms (e.g., fishes, marine mammals, birds).
 Important note, this primer also amplifies non-target organisms including microbes and single-celled phytoplankton (e.g., proteobacteria and diatoms).

 The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.
-[NOAA-PMEL-OME-NGS-Library-Preparation-Protocol pending]

 ## Method description and rationale